jabbott7335/ce-pe-bootcamp/docs/ocp-on-vmware/install-cluster.md

     ```

     !!!
 Tip
-        When using WireGuard ensure your laptop does not go to sleep and that the SSH session remains open, otherwise this can interrupt the installer.
+        - When using WireGuard ensure your laptop does not go to sleep and that the SSH session remains open, otherwise this can interrupt the installer.
+        - Consider installing and using tmux to minimize network disruptions and timeouts.

 ## Monitor Progress During Installation